 For making Recording Guiya, a documentary film that will explore the conditions that contributed to the unprecedented success of Guiya, an audio cassette released in the mid-1990s in Jharkhand.
 The film will examine the current state of popular music and the future of oral traditions.

-For the photographic documentation of the manuscript paintings of Assam held in Vaishnavite monasteries and private collections.
-Approximately 5,000 folios will be photographed and stored in a digital database at the Assam State Museum.
+For completing the photographic documentation of manuscript paintings held in Vaishnavite monasteries and private collections in Assam.
+A digital catalogue of scanned paintings will be made available to users through the Assam State Museum, Guwahati.

 For preparatory work on a video film, by a filmmaker and a journalist/writer, on marginalised aspects of Punjab’s cultural landscape.
 They will explore their relationship to contemporary Punjab by documenting particular celebrations, individuals, memorials and encounters that together embody a syncretic understanding of the region.

 For preparatory work towards a project integrating art, research and activism, by a visual artist and an activist-writer/researcher.
 They will travel extensively across Gujarat, interact with different social groups and organisations, and produce artworks that constitute a secular response to the riots of 2002.

 For constructing and animating three children’s playhouses to function as centres of alternative education, and for developing public spaces around three community hand-pumps.
 An urban visual artist and three wood sculptors from Bastar will involve the community in the design and construction.

 For collaboration among a photographer, a graphic designer and a painter to develop a body of new digital art work that would encompass photography, painting and graphic design.
 Through their interdisciplinary approach to image creation the artists hope to address critical debates around representation and the digital media.

 For the completion of a manuscript and publication of a sourcebook in Kannada on important sculptural traditions in south India.
 The book is expected to reach sculptors across rural Karnataka through innovative dissemination strategies.